mor-1/evaluation-guide/content/evaluation-guide/enterprise-capabilities/organization-compliance.md

 Mendix is certified to be compliant with the [PCI DSS](https://www.pcisecuritystandards.org/document_library) standard as a Level 1 Service Provider, which is the highest certification a PCI DSS service provider can get.

-### 2.5 Cyber Essentials [UK]
+### 2.5 Cyber Essentials (UK)

-Mendix is certified to be compliant with Cyber Essentials and the Cyber Essentials scheme addresses the most common Internet-based threats to cyber security and helps organisations to protect the confidentiality, integrity and availability of data stored on devices which connect to the Internet.
+Mendix is certified to be compliant with [Cyber Essentials](https://www.cyberessentials.ncsc.gov.uk/).
+The Cyber Essentials scheme addresses the most common internet-based threats to cyber security.
+For more details, see [Further Scheme Information](https://www.cyberessentials.ncsc.gov.uk/further-scheme-information).

 ### 2.6 CSA STAR Certification